What are the aims of this leaflet?

 What dose should I take?

 Your doctor will advise you here, as the dose prescribed depends partly on your body weight.
 The total dose is usually within the range of 2-5 mg for every kg of body weight per day.
+Usually, short courses are prescribed lasting 2-4 months, but some patients may need a longer course; your doctor will advise you on this.

 What are the possible side effects of ciclosporin?